skorani/tokenizer/README.md

 # PizzaTokenizer

 The fantastic "Pizza Tokenizer" by S. Korani.

 ## Usage:

-**Note 1**: This code is under heavy development and may introduce *backward incompatible* changes to its API.
+**Note 1**: This module is developing.
-**Note 2**: This tokenizer gets a normalized input.
-For now, if you want to test this code you must remove puntuations and extra whitespaces from your text.
+**Note 2**: This tokenizer needs normalized data. if you want to test this module, you must remove punctuations and extra whitespaces from your text.

 To use the tokenizer copy `tokenizer` directory to your project path or add its path to python's module search path.
 Then